lambdaclass/concrete/ROADMAP.md

       `scripts/tests/check_mono_name_collision.sh` (distinct specializations,
       array type-args distinct, and an execution oracle proving a field-touching body over both layouts returns the right value).
+    - 44c.
+[OPEN] Fix nested field-assignment lowering (a miscompile found by the codegen sweep). `o.inner.v = x` — a field assignment whose object is itself a field access — is silently dropped: Lower's `.fieldAssign` value-struct path mutates a temporary copy of `o.inner` and only writes it back when the object is a plain `.ident`; a nested object hits `_ => pure ()` and the copy is discarded.
+Single-level `o.v = x` works, so it is fail-open (compiles, runs, returns the stale value).
+Fix: proper nested place/lvalue lowering — compute the address of the target place by chained GEP (or recurse the value writeback up the field-access chain) and store in place.
+Tracked as a known hole:
+      `examples/known_holes/nested_field_write/` (returns 109 instead of
+      7709) and `scripts/tests/check_nested_field_write.sh`.
+The fix gate must assert the nested write takes effect (returns 7709) and that array-index and deref place expressions compose with it.
     - 44b.
 [OPEN] Fix the adjacent nested-generic struct lowering error surfaced while fixing 44a: the `mod`-wrapped form of a doubly-nested generic struct (`mod m { struct Hold<T>… }` with `Hold<Pair<i64>>`)